MBB-team/VBA-toolbox/_wiki/generativeModels.md

 ---
-title: "How general is the class of VBA's generative models?"
+title: "Extending VBA's generative models"
 ---
 * Will be replaced with the ToC, excluding the "Contents" header {:toc}